lmhagar/SSSD/README.md

                            to return design values for gamma model and informative priors

 Group 3: code to reproduce Table 1 and Figure 2 in the main text
-- 04-two-stage-process-gamma: code to implement our two stage procedure for sample size determination with the gamma tail probability example and equivalence tests facilitated via the probability of agreement
+- 04-two-stage-process-gamma: code to implement our two-stage procedure for sample size determination with the gamma tail probability example and equivalence tests facilitated via the probability of agreement
 - 05-numerical-study-length-criterion: code for confirmation study to determine how often the length